octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 - a Michelson script representing what the smart contract does.
 - post-conditions representing the rules of the smart contract in a formal form.

-Formal verification of a Tezos smart contract consists of verifying formally that **the execution of the Michelson script satisfies specific post-conditions**.
+Formal verification of a Tezos smart contract consists in verifying formally that **the execution of the Michelson script satisfies specific post-conditions**.

 ![](../../static/img/formal-verification/overview_theorem.svg)
 <small className="figure">FIGURE 2: Naive description of the theorem</small>